 Third, expand your church’s expressions of generosity.
 What’s a way your church can give back to your community?
 What immediate needs does your community have that your church can help meet?

 Millennials stand ready to be one of the most giving generations in history.
-They want to support causes that matter, and your church can mobilize them to see how the gospel is the worthiest cause of all and how it drives all kinds of generosity.
+They want to support causes that matter, and with mobile giving, your church can mobilize them to see how the gospel is the worthiest cause of all and how it drives all kinds of generosity.
 Taking time to help them understand generosity in a way they can understand is well worth the effort and will dramatically impact the church.

 - “How Millennials Are Changing Philanthropy,” Forbes